Come The Revolution

 The doors at the end of the hall banged as they opened and closed.
 Footsteps echoed.
 “Hill!” someone called.
 “Truck’s out front.
 Let’s move!”

-Ray filled me in: “Doing ops out of Cubi Point.
-Be back in a couple of weeks.”
+Ray filled me in as he slipped on his flight jacket: “Doing ops out of Cubi Point.
+Be back in a few weeks.”

 I nodded. ”I’ll keep a watch over the place.”